EpicGamesFixer/EpicGamesFixer/README.md

 automatically game updates on CCBOOT server, even you dont have ICAFE.

+### Fortine and genshin impact autoupdate from server CCBOOT

 - ✔️ Easy setup with 3 steps
 - ✔️ Supports all versions of Windows 2012/2019/2022/7/10/11
 - ✔️ Fixes game updates that work fine on Client PCs without Super Mode